markschelbergen/swinging-kite/README.md

 # Swinging Motion of a Kite with Suspended Control Unit Flying Turning Manoeuvres

-This repository contains the Python code used for compiling the paper "Swinging Motion of a Kite with Suspended Control Unit Flying Turning Manoeuvres" that is published on Wind Energy Science.
+This repository contains the Python code used for compiling the paper "Swinging Motion of a Kite with Suspended Control Unit Flying Turning Manoeuvres" that is published on Wind Energy Science [[1](#Schelbergen)] (preprint).

 The code uses experimental flight data of Kitepower B.V. to impose the measured flight path of the wing.

-The paper performs a detailed analysis of a specific figure-of-eight cross-wind manoeuvre of the 65th pumping cycle for which the flight data is provided in [20191008_0065_fig8.csv](20191008_0065_fig8.csv).
+A specific figure-of-eight cross-wind manoeuvre of the 65th pumping cycle is thoroughly analysed for which the flight data is provided in [20191008_0065_fig8.csv](20191008_0065_fig8.csv).
 Moreover, ten pumping cycles are studied in the paper and the corresponding data files are included in the [cycles](cycles) directory.
-The full flight data can be accessed at DOI: [10.4121/19376174](https://doi.org/10.4121/19376174).
+The full flight data can be accessed at [[2](#Flightdata08102019)].

-Two models are used in this analysis: the [steady-rotation-state](steady_rotation_routine.py) and [dynamic](dynamic_model.py) models, based on the papers of Williams [[1](#Williams)] and Zanon et al. [[2](#Zanon)], respectively.
-The dynamic model is implemented using [CasADi](https://github.com/casadi/casadi) to efficiently solve the motion of the kite and tether.
-Moreover, [CasADi](https://github.com/casadi/casadi) is used to pre-process the recorded kinematics of the wing using an optimization problem.
+Two models are used in this analysis: the [steady-rotation-state](steady_rotation_routine.py) and [dynamic](dynamic_model.py) models, based on the papers of Williams [[3](#Williams)] and Zanon et al. [[4](#Zanon)], respectively.
+The dynamic model is implemented using CasADi [[5](#Andersson)] to efficiently solve the motion of the kite and tether.
+Moreover, CasADi is used to pre-process the recorded kinematics of the wing using an optimization problem.

  <!-- This repository is archived at time of the publication of the paper and can be accessed at DOI:[](http://doi.org/)-->
 ## Preparing the Python environment